An authentic Chinese spicy stir-fried green beans recipe that tastes like takeout! Easy to make, this recipe cooks in five minutes.

 - Wash, string if necessary, and cut the ends off the green beans.
 Dry them.
 Peel and slice the shallot.

-- In a glass measuring cup with a spout, add the cornstarch, red pepper flakes, wine, soy sauce and chicken stock.
+- In a glass measuring cup with a spout, add the sesame oil, cornstarch, red pepper flakes, wine, soy sauce, and chicken stock.
 Stir to dissolve the cornstarch.
 Set aside.

 - Add the shallot.
-Stir for 3 to 4 minutes until the beans are starting to tenderize and the shallot is cooked.
+Stir for 3 to 4 minutes until the beans begin to tenderize, and the shallot is cooked.

 - Add both the ginger paste and garlic.
 Stir for 5-10 seconds to mix the ginger and garlic well with the green beans.

-- Quickly stir the soy sauce mixture to make sure the cornstarch is well mixed with the liquid ingredients and pour the mixture into the pan.
+- Quickly stir the soy sauce mixture until the cornstarch is fully combined with the liquid ingredients, then pour it into the pan.
 Stir for a few seconds until the sauce thickens and coats the green beans.
 Remove from the heat and serve immediately.